tobixen/thrash-protect/INSTALL.md

 configuration.

-The System V init file is so far quite redhat-specific and may need tuning for debian or other distributions.
+The System V init file is so far quite redhat-specific and may need tuning for usage with other distributions.

 Monitoring
 ----------